sandialabs/TChem/BUILD.md

 ### TChem Main executable

 TChem main executable uses/produces inputs/outputs in json format.
 This code is under construction, but it will replace all executables in the example directory.
 It uses boost 1.75 to parse json files, so boost is required.
 TChem's cmake implementation will search for boost in the system directory.
-If boost is not installed in this directory, export its installation path with ``-D export BOOST_ROOT=/where/boost/is/installed``.
+If boost is not installed in this directory, export its installation path with ``export BOOST_ROOT=/where/boost/is/installed``.
 On the other hand, if one wants to continue using the executables from the example directory and do not want to build/install the main executable then use the cmake flag ``-D TCHEM_ENABLE_MAIN=OFF``; in this case boost is not required.

 ### Script to Build and Install TChem and its TPLs